illusoryw/Outliner5/README.md

 # Outliner5

-Outliner5 是武汉大学计算机学院软件工程课程的大作业。

-Outliner5 is a outline-styled note app, implemented by C++ and Qt.
+Outliner5 is an outline-styled note taking application, implemented in C++ and Qt.

 **Install**